 Dremio supports most data sources and many file formats.
 In this tutorial we will be working with data provided by the city and county of San Francisco.
 Many interesting datasets are maintained by the city, including police incidents for each year, starting in 2003:

 |Address||String||9TH ST / MISSION ST|

-We’ll use this space to work with our virtual datasets.
-Next, let’s start to work with the Police incidents data stored on S3.
-Navigate to Samples in the Sources section on the bottom left, then samples.dremio.com:
+We’ll use this space to work with our virtual datasets (VDS).
+Next, let’s start to work with the police incidents data stored on S3.
+Navigate to Samples in the Sources section on the bottom left.
+Then click on samples.dremio.com:

 The white file icon next to each file indicates that Dremio knows this is a file, but it doesn’t yet know its format.
-Throughout this series of tutorials we’ll be working with a single year of incidents (SF_Incidents2016.json) that includes about 150,000 records.
-The city provides many years of history in case you’d like to work with a larger dataset later.
+Throughout this series of Dremio tutorials we’ll be working with a single year of incidents (SF_Incidents2016.json) that includes about 150,000 records.
+The city provides years of historical data in case you’d like to work with a larger dataset at a later time.

 To identify the format, hover over the file and to the right you’ll see a folder icon with an arrow pointing to another folder with a grid: